SchwarzIT/crystal-map/README.md

-Is a library that generates Entities and methods to modify data easily for [couchbase-lite-android](https://github.com/couchbase/couchbase-lite-android).
+Is a library that generates entities and methods to easily modify data for [couchbase-lite-android](https://github.com/couchbase/couchbase-lite-android).

 ## Features

-* Easy to use just annotate class and fields
+* Easy to use - just annotate class and fields

 * Also supports child entities or lists of child entities

-* No performance loose all Entities are generated on compile time.
+* No performance loss - all entities are being generated during compile time.

-* No more String based Map modifications are needed.
-Framework also generates Constants to use them in Views.
+* No more string-based map modifications - the framework also generates constants for usage in views.

-* Entities updates can be performed with a fluent-Api
+* Entities updates can be performed with a fluent API

 ## Implementation